The 5 main factors that determine your credit scores

 1. Your payment history

-“The most important factor in building and maintaining your scores is to pay your bills on time because it shows lenders your ability to responsibly manage credit,” says Heather Battison, former vice president at TransUnion.
+Paying your bills on time is the most important factor in building and maintaining your scores because it shows lenders your ability to responsibly manage credit.

-On top of detailing whether or not you’ve paid your bills on time, your payment history may also show bankruptcies and any debts that have been sent to collections or written off.
+On top of detailing whether or not you’ve paid your bills on time, your payment history may also show bankruptcies and any debts that have been sent to collections agencies or written off.
 These negative marks could significantly damage your credit scores.

 If you think you can’t pay a bill on time, the Financial Consumer Agency of Canada (FCAC) suggests contacting your lender immediately to see if you can make a special arrangement to repay your debt.